Moamen-Elsayed/Sarcasm-Detection-ArSarcasm-Dataset/README.md

 # Sarcasm-Detection-ArSarcasm-Dataset

 ## Data
-### ArSarcasm Dataset
+### ArSarcasm-v2 Dataset

-**ArSarcasm** is a new Arabic sarcasm detection dataset.
-The dataset was created using previously available Arabic sentiment analysis datasets ([SemEval 2017](https://www.aclweb.org/anthology/S17-2088.pdf) and [ASTD](https://www.aclweb.org/anthology/D15-1299.pdf)) and adds sarcasm and dialect labels to them.
-The dataset contains 10,547 tweets, 1,682 (16\%) of which are sarcastic.
-For more details, please check our paper [From Arabic Sentiment Analysis to Sarcasm Detection: The ArSarcasm Dataset](https://www.aclweb.org/anthology/2020.osact-1.5/)
+**ArSarcasm-v2** is an extension of the original ArSarcasm dataset published along with the paper [From Arabic Sentiment Analysis to Sarcasm Detection: The ArSarcasm Dataset](https://www.aclweb.org/anthology/2020.osact-1.5/).
+ArSarcasm-v2 conisists of ArSarcasm along with portions of [DAICT corpus](https://www.aclweb.org/anthology/2020.lrec-1.768/) and some new tweets.
+Each tweet was annotated for sarcasm, sentiment and dialect.
+The final dataset consists of 15,548 tweets divided into 12,548 training tweets and 3,000 testing tweets.
+ArSarcasm-v2 was used and released as a part of the [shared task on sarcasm detection and sentiment analysis in Arabic](https://sites.google.com/view/ar-sarcasm-sentiment-detection/)

 ### Dataset details:
-**ArSarcasm** is provided in a CSV format, we provide an 80/20 train/test split to keep things consistent for future comparisons.
-The training set contains 8,437 tweets, while the test set contains 2,110 tweets.
+**ArSarcasm-v2** is provided in a CSV format, we provide the same split that was used for the shared task.
+The training set contains 12,548 tweets, while the test set contains 3,000 tweets.

 The dataset contains the following fields:
-* `tweet`: the original tweet text surrounded by quotes (").
+* `tweet`: the original tweet text.
 * `sarcasm`: boolean that indicates whether a tweet is sarcastic or not.
-* `sentiment`: the sentiment from the new annotation (positive, negative, neutral).
+* `sentiment`: the sentiment of the tweet (positive, negative, neutral).
-* `original_sentiment`: the sentiment in the original annotations (positive, negative, neutral).
-* `source`: the original source of tweet SemEval or ASTD.
 * `dialect`: the dialect used in the tweet, we used the 5 main regions in the Arab world, follows the labels and their meanings:
   * `msa`: modern standard Arabic.
   * `egypt`: the dialect of Egypt and Sudan.